walidargh/owl-app/project-proposal/README.md

 ### Phase 3: Flux Architecture and Router (1.5 days)

-**Objective:** Business can be created, updated, destroyed, rated and commented on
+**Objective:** Business can be created, updated, destroyed, rated and reviewed

 - [ ] setup the flux loop with skeleton files
 - [ ] setup React Router
-- implement each business component, building out the flux loop as needed.
+- [ ] implement each business component, building out the flux loop as needed.
   - [ ] `BusinessesIndex`
   - [ ] `BusinessIndexItem`
   - [ ] `BusinessForm`